mdgbeck/website2/content/about.md

 ## About Me

-I am currently doing contract work for a large financial institution as a data analyst with their treasury data team.
+I am currently working as a data analyst for Bank of America as part of their treasury data management team.
 Prior to that, I worked at [ActiveCare](https://www.activecare.com/), where I led the Reporting and Analytics team.
 My work has mainly consisted of using SQL and R to prepare and automate reports and various analyses.

 I received a Bachelor's of Science in Statistics from Brigham Young University in April 2016.
 While I was a student there, I worked as a research assistant where I co-authored two papers about academic librarians.